vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(fn: Function) => CallableMockInstance`

-Creates a spy on a function, though can be initiated without a function.
-Every time a function is invocked, it stores call arguments, returns and instances.
-Also you can manipulate it's behaviour with methods.
+Creates a spy on a function, though can be initiated without one.
+Every time a function is invocked, it stores it's call arguments, returns and instances.
+Also you can manipulate it's behaviour with [methods](#mockmethods).
 If no function is given, mock will return `undefined`, when invoked.

 ```ts